SluberskiHomeLab/ditdashdot/README.md

 ## Contributing

 Contributions are welcome!
-Feel free to submit issues or pull requests to improve the project.
+Feel free to submit issues to give me suggestions on how to improve the project.

 ## License